We're a Baker Tilly network member

 Cookies

-The Pitcher Partners website uses cookies to track how users navigate within the site and to recognise returning visitors.
-A ‘cookie’ is a small text file that is saved onto your computer or other device to record this information.
+The Website uses Cookies to track how users navigate within the site and to recognise returning visitors.
+Cookies do not contain Personal Information in of themselves, but can be used to identify a person when combined with other information.
 The information is used to improve the site’s performance and provide users with more relevant content.
 Most websites you visit will use cookies.

-You may withdraw your consent to our use of certain cookies at any time by disabling the use of cookies on your web browser.
-Please note, however, that blocking certain types may impact your experience of our site and its functionality.
+You may withdraw or modify your consent to our use of Cookies at any time by disabling the use of Cookies on your web browser.
+Please note, that if you set your browser to refuse Cookies, this may impact your experience of our site and its functionality.
 See ‘Blocking cookies’ below for information on how you can manage your cookie preferences.

-Essential cookies: These cookies are strictly necessary to operate core functions and features on our websites.
-Without these cookies our site may not work as you would expect and you may not be able to do such things as logging in or registering with us.
+Essential Cookies These Cookies are strictly necessary to operate core functions and features on our Website.
+Without these Cookies our site may not work as you would expect and you may not be able to do such things as logging in or registering with us.

 External Web Services